 Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the carton after EXP.
+Do not use this medicine after the expiry date which is stated on the carton and the blister after EXP.
 The expiry date refers to the last day of that month.

 This medicine does not require any special storage conditions.